Oneo64/Oneo64/README.md

-Hi I'm Neo and I make worlds and code games.
+Hi I'm Neo and I make worlds and languages, and I also code games.